CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 }
 ```

-> 🎯 Aim: Find an expression for the hours digits from the `time` input
+> 🎯 Sub-goal: Find an expression for the hours digits from the `time` input

 ### Accessing strings